anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw2.md

 * A single solar panel takes up 17.5 ft<sup>2</sup> of roof.
 You cannot cut solar panels in half, so the number of solar panels that you can fit on a roof that’s, say, 100 ft<sup>2</sup> is 100/17.5 = 5.71... *rounded down*, otherwise known as 5 panels.
 We’ll assume that the shape of the roof is such that it’s possible to tile the usable part completely with solar panels, without any wasted space.

 * A single solar panel is rated for 265 watts.
 In Minnesota, you can expect to generate 1.248 kilowatt-hours per year for each watt of your system, and electricity costs about $0.12 per kilowatt-hour.
 The dollar amount should be always printed with exactly two digits after the decimal place.
 (So it’s “$1.00” and not “$1.0”, for example.)
-See [section 9.10 of your textbook](https://runestone.academy/ns/books/published/carletoncollege_fopp_winter23/TransformingSequences/StringFormatting.html#format-strings) for a useful method for accomplishing the dollar amount.
+See [section 9.10 of your textbook](https://runestone.academy/ns/books/published/carletoncollege_fopp_fall24/TransformingSequences/StringFormatting.html#format-strings) for a useful method for accomplishing the dollar amount.

 Fill in `solar.py` with a program that performs as specified here.

 ## Submission
-You should submit your file through the Gradescope link on Moodle for this assignment.
+You should submit your file through the Gradescope link on Moodle for this assignment (just one partner needs to submit!).
 You are able to submit your code as many times as you wish before the deadline to fix any issues.
 If you have questions about what the autograder is telling you is wrong, please ask!

 If you have a partner for this assignment, you can indicate who they are via Gradescope, so be sure to set that up correctly and then between the two of you, you should only need to submit once.

-## Assessment
-To **demonstrate proficiency**, your program needs to pass all the proficiency-level tests in Gradescope and contain descriptive headers.

-To **demonstrate mastery**, your program needs to demonstrate proficiency as well as having:
-* Passing all the Mastery-level tests
-* Useful comments
-* Descriptive variable names
-* Good spacing